Easy-Pay-Solutions/Mobile-SDK-IOS/README.md

 EasyPay's prebuilt payment UI components that allows you to collect credit card information in a secure way and process payments.

 ### Managing cards
-For managing saved cards without paying following intilizer should be used:
+For managing saved cards without paying following initializer should be used:

 ```
  CardSelectionViewController(selectionDelegate: AnyObject, preselectedCardId: Int?, paymentDetails: AddAnnualConsentWidgetModel)